d3b4g/leonids/_posts/chainsaw.md

 -rw-rw-r-- 1 administrator administrator  380 Dec 13  2018 lara.key.pub
 -rw-rw-r-- 1 administrator administrator  380 Dec 13  2018 wendy.key.pub
 ```

-In pub folder we can see public key of bobby.
+In pub folder we can see public key of bobby:

 ```python